Collection context

 - Abstract:

-- The Judson Grenier Collection (1812 – 2014, undated) documents Dr. Judson Grenier's research into families connected to the Rancho San Pedro.
+- This collection documents Dr. Judson Grenier's research into families connected to the Rancho San Pedro.
 Located in the South Bay of Los Angeles County, the Rancho San Pedro is one of the first great land grants, held by Juan Jose Dominguez and his heirs from 1874 into the 21st century.
 The materials in this collection focus largely on the Watson family and the Carson family, who are among the later heirs to the Rancho San Pedro lands.
-This collection gathers Grenier's research for two books, >California Legacy: the Watson Family and George Carson: Los Angeles Pioneer.
-It also includes materials about Robert Gillingham, the main historian of the Rancho San Pedro, the Banning Family, and California State University, Dominguez Hills, where Grenier served as founding professor of the History Department.
-The collection includes personal notes, letters within and between families, financial materials, photographs, maps, publications, and more.
+This collection gathers Grenier's research for California Legacy: the Watson Family, George Carson: Los Angeles Pioneer, and A Guide to Historic Places in Los Angeles County; as well as other projects.
+It also includes materials about Robert Gillingham- the main historian of the Rancho San Pedro, the Banning Family, South Bay history, and Los Angeles history; and this material was used primarily for research or educational purposes.
+The collection includes personal notes, letters, financial materials, photographs, maps, publications, and more.

 - Extent: